-- Safety of the network and security of existing supply arrangements The proposed system operation arrangements should ensure the electricity network maintains a high level of supply reliability. - Recognition of existing property rights It should respect the commercial interests and priorities of privately-owned electricity network assets in the NWIS. - Cooperative approach to system operation A new set of technical rules for managing and operating the system should be developed in collaboration with relevant stakeholders.
+- safety of the network and security of existing supply arrangements The proposed system operation arrangements should ensure the electricity network maintains a high level of supply reliability. - recognition of existing property rights It should respect the commercial interests and priorities of privately-owned electricity network assets in the NWIS. - cooperative approach to system operation A new set of technical rules for managing and operating the system should be developed in collaboration with relevant stakeholders.
 These agreed rules and protocols must be implemented through formal process with accountability.
-Technical standards applied should not present a physical constraint to potential future interconnection of the NWIS, or a barrier to any particular technology type. - Greater transparency of energy demand and forecast requirements of the transmission network - Increased transparency will require an agreed process for the provision of information to assist energy demand forecasting, and also public reporting on the current and future load requirements for the transmission network.
+Technical standards applied should not present a physical constraint to potential future interconnection of the NWIS, or a barrier to any technology type. - greater transparency of energy demand and the forecast requirements of the system (i.e. generation and transmission) - Increased transparency will require an agreed process for the provision of information to assist energy demand forecasting, and also public reporting on the current and future generation and transmission opportunities (e.g. for augmentation).